Where to Stay on the Icefields Parkway: The Best Hotels and Lodges Along the Route

 Storm Mountain Lodge

-You'll be immediately charmed by the rustic allure of the cabins and have the pleasure of spending the night in a very natural setting.
-If you're seeking a peaceful stopover with more character than a traditional hotel, this is the place for you.
-Not to mention, the on-site restaurant is a real bonus after a day outside.
+You’ll quickly be taken with the cabins’ rustic charm and the pleasure of spending the night in a truly outdoorsy setting.
+If you’re after a peaceful stop with more character than a standard hotel, you can go there with your eyes closed.
+And the on-site restaurant is a real bonus after a day outside.

 To compare the options available to you, you can use the following table.
 It offers a great summary for making your final choice!